How the idea evolved

 Amerikanska Gymnasiet in Sweden logotype contains the word “Fortitudo”.
 Fortitudoor fortitude means courage and endurance.
 A courageous person acts in accordance with convictions and goals, even at risk of negative consequences for her- or himself.
 Courage is to be afraid yet overcome fear so as to achieve what must be done.
 Courage strengthens the individual’s self-esteem and helps her or him overcome fear through being exposed to it.
 We nurture courage in many ways, for example through practising public speaking.

-Rules of the game (regulations)
+Rules of play (regulations)

 We have explicit rules so as to ensure the best possible study environment.

-The rules describe how we want the school and the classroom to be and they are revised every school year together with the students.
+These rules describe how we want the school and the classroom to be and they are revised every school year together with the students.

 By establishing in advance an agreed structure for the study environment we want in every classroom, we can fully devote ourselves to learning and teaching.